raulpuric/mlab-bootcamp/docker-setup/setup.md

 ## Saving docker image
 You will lose all changes within your Docker container/VM if you do not commit your code to the Docker Engine.
 In order to prevent this, do: <br />
-1. Find name of your running container
+1. Find name of your running container: <br />
   ```
     docker ps
   ```
-2. Save this container as an image
+2. Save this container as an image <br />
   ```
     docker commit <container_name> <desired_image_name>
   ```